 - An IRC client for macOS.
 I’m still no good at Objective-C, but somehow I still managed to contribute a couple of fixes.

 YOURLS is a self-hosted URL shortener, an alternative to using one of the big names like TinyURL or Bitly.
-I installed it in September 2011, after getting a short domain name, and have since used it for almost all of the short links I need for Twitter/Facebook/SMS messages.2
+I installed it in September 2011, after getting a short domain name, and have since used it for almost all of the short links I need for Twitter/Facebook/SMS messages.2 I’m also a member of the YOURLS project on GitHub since October 2017.

 - Don’t Track Admins